Part 4: Resources

 For PvP

-This section isn't really in order either - depends on the character, but the ones on the top probably have more characters that it's useful on than the bottom ones.
+This section isn't really in order either - depends on the character, but the ones on the top are probably generally more useful than the bottom ones.
+Also note that PvP C.T.P.s generally get a lot out of being Reforged, so it is almost assumed all of these are considering Reforging.

 Authority